Player Facts

 Complacency + Offensive Dilemmas

-He can get into stretches where he settles for midrangers instead of better shots in the painted area, He'll complacently stop and pop from the midrange when he could be seeking out contact at the basket.
+He could get into stretches where he settled for midrangers instead of better shots in the painted area, He'd complacently stop and pop from the midrange when he could be seeking out contact at the basket.

 Quantifying his suboptimal inside shot rate is simple.
 He took 3.6 shots per contest in the restricted area over 2019-2020.
 Undersized guards Fred VanVleet and Collin Sexton put up 5.0 and 6.1 respectively.